Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 Check the “Trust” level in **WORLD.YAML** (behind the scenes).
 If trust is too low or tension is too high, the internal self-protection mechanism will block interaction.
 Try to build the relationship more slowly.

+### When I specify an action, the character becomes fixated on the topic, becomes euphoric, and cannot be stopped.

+Try to use words to slow the character down, to get them to hold back a little.
+This can only be done in InSpeech.

+***Example:** "Calm down, it's not important right now."*

 ### The engine gives me technical feedback or leaves the role.

 This can have two causes: